Stigen, Nordland

-Stigen (also known as Østre Lurøya or Eastern Lurøya) is an island in Lurøy Municipality in Nordland county, Norway.
+Stigen (nicknamed: Østre Lurøya or Eastern Lurøya) is an island in Lurøy Municipality in Nordland county, Norway.
 The 13.5 km2 island lies immediately east of the island of Lurøya and northeast of the island of Onøya.
 The island has a population of 5 (in 2017).
 There are no road connections to the island.
 The highest point on the island is the 380 m tall mountain that is also known as Stigen.